learn-co-curriculum/dsc-git-merge-lab/README.md

 Add and commit your changes to the cubes branch.

 `git add --all`
-`git commit -m "modifying squares.py"`
+`git commit -m "changing squared to cubed"`

 ## Switch Back to the Master Branch